Hossein-Molaeian/Exercises/README.md

-Useful exercises I did during my studying journey.
+This repo is the exercises I did during my studying journey.
+Hope it helps!